Sivanipriya/Placement-Managemet-System/README.md

 ## Conclusion

-This project was developed by me and my team, we designed the system architecture, implemented the database design, and developed the frontend and backend.
+This project was developed by me and my teammate, we designed the system architecture, implemented the database design, and developed the frontend and backend.
 The Placement Management System provides a comprehensive solution for managing placements and internships, making the process seamless for both students and companies.